American Recordings (record label)

-American Recordings (formerly Def American Recordings) is an American record label headed by producer Rick Rubin.
+American Recordings (formerly Def American Recordings, Inc.) is an American record label headed by producer Rick Rubin.
 The label has featured artists such as Slayer, the Black Crowes, ZZ Top, Danzig, Trouble, Tom Petty, Johnny Cash, The Mother Hips, and System of a Down.

 Company history

 The label Def American Recordings was founded after Rick Rubin left Def Jam Recordings in 1988.
 Among the first acts to be signed were Slayer (which followed Rubin from Def Jam), Danzig, The Four Horsemen, Masters of Reality, and Wolfsbane, as well as indie rockers the Jesus and Mary Chain and controversial stand-up comedian Andrew Dice Clay.
 Rubin continued his association with hip-hop music as well by signing artists such as the Geto Boys and Sir Mix-a-Lot.
 Def American had its first major success with The Black Crowes' 1990 debut album, Shake Your Money Maker, which was eventually certified quintuple platinum by the RIAA.
 The group's 1992 follow-up, The Southern Harmony and Musical Companion, gave the label its first No.1 album.
-Rapper Sir Mix-a-Lot obtained a number-one hit with the song "Baby Got Back" as well as a platinum-selling album entitled Mack Daddy.
-Heavy metal acts Slayer and Danzig also enjoyed notable commercial success, with Slayer in particular having several gold certified albums.
+Rapper Sir Mix-a-Lot obtained a number-one hit with the song "Baby Got Back" as well as a platinum-selling album titled Mack Daddy.
+Heavy metal acts Slayer and Danzig also enjoyed notable commercial success, with Slayer in particular having several gold-certified albums.
 Rubin produced many of the recordings on the label, as well as directing other related ventures.

 Rubin changed the name of the company from Def American Recordings to American Recordings in 1993 after reportedly seeing the word "def" in the dictionary.
 The company was reportedly renamed because he believed that finding the word in a notable source was against the anti-establishment image that he was trying to project.
-A mock funeral was held for the word "Def" on August 27, 1993.
-The guest list included Black Panthers with prop shotguns, The Amazing Kreskin, Tom Petty and Rosanna Arquette, The Red Hot Chili Peppers' Flea, Sir Mix-a-Lot and Warner Bros.
+A mock funeral was held for the word "def" on August 27, 1993, at Hollywood Memorial Park (now Hollywood Forever Cemetery).
+The guest list included Black Panthers with prop shotguns, The Amazing Kreskin, Tom Petty and Rosanna Arquette, The Red Hot Chili Peppers' Flea, Sir Mix-a-Lot, and Warner Bros.
 Records chairman (and pallbearer) Mo Ostin, with Reverend Al Sharpton presiding.
-Before Def was lowered to its final resting place, some of the 1,500+ mourners placed flowers and various musical and personal memorabilia in the open casket.
+Before "def" was lowered to its final resting place, some of the 1,500+ mourners placed flowers and various musical and personal memorabilia in the open casket.
 Afterwards, mourners followed a 19th-century-style horse-drawn hearse and a six-piece brass band playing "Amazing Grace" to the after party—named Ciao Def—at a bowling alley.
-The new birth certificate was obtained and the company name changed to American Recordings.

 American had several sub-labels over the years, including Onion Records, Ill Labels, Wild West, Whte Lbls, and Infinite Zero.
 The last was a partnership with Henry Rollins that specialized in reissues of obscure albums.
 None of these labels made the distribution transition after American Recordings left Warner Bros.
-Records in 1997, and their recordings were deleted.
+Records in 1997, and its recordings were deleted.